Latest News: AFC Dentistry and Advanced Dental Arts are merging in 2023!

 What happens after my dentist has taken x-rays?

-When we are done with examining your x-rays, we will either save them digitally or on film.
-It’s possible your dentist may request new x-rays to be taken in the future to see the changes in your mouth every few years.
-This includes not just your teeth but also your gums and jaw as time progresses.
-If you’re deemed high risk for disease or have symptoms, then it’s likely your dentist will want you to have x-rays performed more frequently.
+When we finish examining your x-rays, we will either save them digitally or on film.
+Your dentist may request that you get new x-rays taken in the future to see the changes in your mouth every few years.
+This includes examining not just your teeth but also your gums and jaw as time progresses.
+If we deem you high risk for disease or you have symptoms, then your dentist will likely want you to have x-rays performed more frequently.